Are you aged 13-16 and want to learn about cookery? Do you have the motivation to learn on a Saturday at one of the leading colleges in the UK?

 Professor David Foskett, MBE

-Sponsored by The Geoffrey Harrison Foundation
+Sponsored by the Savoy Educational Trust and The Geoffrey Harrison Foundation